Catholic Life Transition Coach, Spiritual Director, and Retreat Director

-I’m a certified coach and spiritual director, I bring out the inherent brilliance of the people I serve, tapping into their ability to relate well, resolve conflicts, make decisions, manage their time, and live more abundantly.
+Hello.
+I’m Luke.
+As a transition coach and spiritual director, I bring out the inherent brilliance of the people I serve, tapping into their ability to relate well, resolve conflicts, make decisions, manage their time, and live more abundantly.
 When the time is right, I also help them prepare to make confident career and vocational moves.

-Twice we have walked the Camino de Santiago de Compostela, a 500-mile pilgrimage route across northern Spain.
+Three times Evie and I have walked the Camino de Santiago de Compostela, a 560-mile pilgrimage route across northern Spain.
 Insights gained from our first trek were the impetus for my published book about the Camino.

 We have also made volunteer medical mission trips to the West Indies, Belize, Haiti, and the Philippines.

 Now imagine a middle-aged man in a blue 1948 Chevrolet pickup, his wife nestled beside him, listening to oldies while waiting for a romantic comedy to begin at a drive-in theater.
 The guy is wearing a gray sweatshirt and jeans.
 There are a couple of spirituality and biographical books in the glovebox, beneath several travel brochures.
 That man is me.
 (The 1948 pickup is just a figment of my imagination, however).

 I’m eager to learn about you and how I can help you.
 Please schedule your FREE consultation today.
 I look forward to hearing from you.